-These problems occur only with the estimates ψ_3 .
+These problems occur only with the estimates $\hat{\psi}3$ .
 Standard results, such as convergence to normality, large-sample unbiasedness, and correctness of normal-theory standard errors, do accrue for every other parameter of the model.
-The reason for this is that the null space of Δ , namely Null $(\Delta{Shapiro}) = [0 \ 0 \ 0 \ 0 \ 1]^T$, does not involve any of these other parameters.
+The reason for this is that the null space of $\Delta$ , namely Null( $\Delta{\text{Shapiro}}$ ) = $\begin{bmatrix} 0 & 0 & 0 & 0 & 1 \end{bmatrix}^T$ , does not involve any of these other parameters.
 We have noted a similar phenomenon in the CTUM SB-MTMM model, where the correlations among traits are not involved in any rank deficiency.

-In short, although Shapiro and Browne (1983) were correct in pointing out there is no identification problem with this model, real-life analysis of this model using a finite sample will yield plenty of other problems, regardless of the estimation method used.
-The same phenomenon occurs in more complex models such as the reduced-group SBMTMM model, discussed in the following section.
+In short, although Shapiro and Browne (1983) were correct in pointing out there is no identification problem with this model, real-life analysis of this model using finite sample will yield plenty of other problems, regardless of the estimation method used.
+The same phenomenon occurs in more complex models such as the reduced-group split-ballot multitrait-multimethod model, discussed in the following section.

-Convergence and 'admissibility' of SBMTMM model
+Convergence and "admissibility" of SB-MTMM model